 4. Olive oil

-Not only does it help food extra tasty, olive oil is a great natural cleaner for cooking tools, and much more beyond just the kitchen.
+Not only does it help food extra tasty, olive oil is a great natural cleaner for stainless steel, and much more beyond just the kitchen.

 Vinegar is another key ingredient in homemade green cleaners.
 It’s a great multi-purpose cleaner that can cut through grease, shine surfaces, disinfect, and much more.